Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Write a Successful Resume for your first job
+How to Make a Resume for your first job

-Here’s an example of a sample resume that is suitable for job seekers who are just beginning their career:
+Here’s an example of a sample resume for a first-time job seeker:

 Name: John Doe

-Contact Information: Telephone number, email address, LinkedIn profile
+Contact Information: Contact number, email address, LinkedIn profile

 Education:

-- BA in Business Administration, XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis and Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience: